ScooloV/bbpedia/docs/core_rules.md

 To pick up the ball, a player must test against their Agility as described on page 29:

-« If the player is Open when attempting to pick up the
+* If the player is Open when attempting to pick up the

-ball, there are no modifierrs to apply.
+ball, there are no modifiers to apply.

-« If the player is being Marked, apply a -1 modifierr per
+* If the player is being Marked, apply a -1 modifier per

 player Marking them.

-« If a player attempts to pick up the ball and fails, the
+* If a player attempts to pick up the ball and fails, the

 ball will bounce as described on page 25.
 Should this happen, a Turnover is caused, even if the bounce is caught by another player on